Natural ways to strengthen bones

 These are some of the best forms of activities for bone health is weight-bearing or high-impact workout, as increases the formation of new bone.
 Strength-training exercises are beneficial for more than just gaining muscle mass.
 It may also help protect women of all ages, particularly those with osteoporosis, osteopenia, or breast cancer, from bone loss.

-Make Sure You Get Enough Protein
+3. Get Enough Protein

 To keep your bones healthy, you need to eat adequate protein.
 Protein is responsible for roughly half of all bone mass.
-According to research, a low protein diet lowers calcium uptake and alters bone development and breakdown rates.
+According to research, a low-protein diet lowers calcium uptake and alters bone development and breakdown rates.
 However, there have been concerns that protein-rich foods drain calcium from bones to compensate for increasing blood acidity.

-Throughout the Day, Consume high-calcium Foods
+4. Consume high-calcium Foods

 Calcium is the mineral that makes up the bulk of your bones and is the most important for bone health.
 Calcium ingestion should be done on a regular basis to preserve bone shape and strength since old bone cells are continually broken down and replaced by new ones.

-Get enough vitamin D and vitamin K
+5. Vitamin D and vitamin K

 Vitamin D and vitamin K are essential for the formation of healthy bones.
 Vitamin D aids calcium absorption, among other things, which is important for bone health.
 A blood level of at least 30 ng/ml (75 nmol/l) is recommended to protect against osteopenia, osteoporosis, and other bone disorders.